-Flat or low-slope roofs — common on additions, modern homes, row houses, and over porches — aren't shingled.
+Flat or low-slope roofs, common on additions, modern homes, row houses, and over porches, aren't shingled.
 They're covered by a membrane: older tar-and-gravel (built-up), rubber EPDM, modified bitumen, or newer TPO.
 Water is meant to drain slowly across the surface, not shed quickly, so the membrane and its seams do all the work.

-$8–15/sq ft to replace; recoating is cheaperAddress soonRoofing
+$8 to $15/sq ft to replace; recoating is cheaperAddress soonRoofing

 The quick answer